• Skip to main content

 • ⅓ cup flax seeds whole, not ground

-• 2 tablespoon chickpea flour *see recipe notes for substitutions
+• 2 tablespoons chickpea flour (optional) *see recipe notes

 • 1 tablespoon olive oil extra virgin